 “I’m absolutely disgusted with their response.
 One paragraph even apologises for leaving Mum in stained clothing following meals, but this was not an issue I had raised.
 They also mention a dietician prescribing food supplements – the dietician was a visiting friend of mine who saw immediately that Mum was dehydrated and requested a nutritional drink which I helped her to drink.
 They were certainly not taking the initiative.
 There is no care, not even in compiling their report.”

-Alix is being represented by Emma Brough, an associate legal executive at Burnetts Solicitors.
+Alex is being represented by Emma Brough, an associate legal executive at Burnetts Solicitors.
 Emma said, “Our first task is to obtain Mrs Barnett’s medical records and to carry out a full review - it will be interesting to see what has and has not been documented.
-We are also waiting for a date to be set for Mrs Barnett’s inquest and will be working with the Coroner to ensure that all Alix’s concerns are addressed and thoroughly investigated.”
+We are also waiting for a date to be set for Mrs Barnett’s inquest and will be working with the Coroner to ensure that all Alex’s concerns are addressed and thoroughly investigated.”

-Mrs Barnett, who had won a Pitman’s shorthand prize in her younger days, had been living in a care home in Poole for many years, but was moving to Alston to live with and be cared for by Alix.
+Mrs Barnett, who had won a Pitman’s shorthand prize in her younger days, had been living in a care home in Poole for many years, but was moving to Alston to live with and be cared for by Alex.
 Her stay in Cumberland Infirmary should have been a maximum of two days.

 Published: Tuesday 4th January 2011